 Lenders consider your debt-to-income ratio one of the most critical factors when approving or denying your loan application.
 This is the percentage of your monthly income that goes towards debt payments.
 Mortgage lenders typically like to see a debt-to-income ratio below 36%, so if yours is higher, you may have trouble getting approved.

-You can also shop around for a lower interest rate, which will reduce the amount of interest you pay over the life of the loan.
-If you’re planning on buying a house soon, refinancing your car loan is a smart move that can help you improve your chances of getting approved for a mortgage.
+You can also shop around for a lower interest rate, which will reduce the interest you pay over the life of the loan.
+If you plan on buying a house soon, refinancing your car loan is a smart move that can help you improve your chances of getting approved for a mortgage.

 Refinancing your car loan can be a great way to save money on interest and reduce your monthly payments.
 When you refinance, you essentially take out a new loan with a lower interest rate and use the proceeds to pay off your existing loan.
 This can help you save money on interest over the life of the loan and may also make your monthly payments more manageable.